shoes/shoes4/README.md

 With all you do, please make sure to write specs as Shoes 4 is developed TDD-style (see the [Running Specs](https://github.com/shoes/shoes4#running-specs) section above).
 So make sure that you don't break any tests  :-)

 If you feel unsure about testing or your implementation just open an issue or a pull request.
 We're happy to help you get your contribution ready to be merged in order to help build Shoes 4!

 In fact we greatly appreciate early pull requests to review code and help you find your way around Shoes4! =)

+If you have questions, also feel free to drop by on the #shoes channel on FreeNode irc.
+People might not respond instantly, but after some time someone will respond :-)

 It sometimes is also a good way to refactor some code or write some specs in order to get familiar with a project.
 If you want to try this approach you can have a look at our [Code Climate](https://codeclimate.com/github/shoes/shoes4) to find candidates for refactoring or after running the specs locally take a peak into the coverage directory and open index.html - it shows you our current coverage data.
 See something that isn't covered and maybe you can write a spec for it?